JAVA2COB: Rule based translation from java to COBOL

 Usage

-The tool has a GUI and this can be accessed by following the steps below:
+The tool has a GUI and this can be accessed through command line by following the steps below:

 1. Clone the GitHub repository by running the following command: